palantir/python-language-server/README.rst

 Overall configuration is computed first from user configuration (in home directory), overridden by configuration passed in by the language client, and then overriden by configuration discovered in the workspace.

+Configuration files discovered in the workspace automatically at evaluation of python source file are exclusive with configuration files in the root of the workspace.

 To enable pydocstyle for linting docstrings add the following setting in your LSP configuration:
 ```